-The power distribution rack, designed and built by Britannia Row, provides predictable and stable backline AC anywhere in the world.
+The power distribution rack, designed and built by Britannia Row, provides predictable and stable backline AC any-

 Monitor engineer Gareth Williams at the Yamaha PM4000M.
 Singer Liam Gallagher's monitors include four wedges and several Flashlight sidefills.
 "He gets all his low end at his feet," explains Williams.
 The Flashlights in the air give him clarity and punch.
-Because of the Flashlights' 20 degree dispersion, you can stead at the side of the stage when he's really belting it out and be comfortable with it because it's so directional."
+Because of the Flashlights' 20 degree dispersion, you can steed at the side of the steps when he's really belting it out and be comfortable with # because it's so directional

 Radial Direct Boxes

-TRUE TO THE MUSIC

-- Flawless harmonic transmission
+Flawless harmonic transmission

-- Phase accurate beyond compare
+Phase accurate beyond compare

-- Less than 0.3dB deviation~40kHz
+Less than 0.3dB deviation~40kHz

-- Built for the abuse of pro-touring
+Built for the abuse of pro-touring

 The Radial JDI